 Following these best practices will help to support success.
 However, the last remaining piece of the puzzle is trust.
 You need to trust that you have done the best you can to sustain the work.
-Be flexible as the work continues to evolve, and trust the new leader is doing their best...even if it is different than you.
+Be flexible as the work continues to evolve, and trust the new leader is doing their best... even if they do things differently than you.